richgel999/sserangecoding/README.md

 Disadvantages vs. rANS: less precise (possibly - on book1 24-bit range coding is more efficient than this [FSE implementation](https://github.com/Cyan4973/FiniteStateEntropy/tree/dev)), slower encode (ultimately due to the post-encode swizzle step to get the byte streams in the right order), and decoding is heavily reliant on fast vectorized hardware division.
 On modern CPU's vectorized single precision division is not a deal breaker.

+A relatively straighforward AVX-2 port of this code (bumped up to 64 interleaved streams) gets 1204 MiB/sec. decoding book1.

 ## Implementation Notes

 - The vectorized decoder uses 16 interleaved streams (in 4 groups of 4 lanes).
 24-bit integers are used to enable using fast precise integer vectorized divides with `_mm_div_ps`, which is crucial for performance.
 The performance and practicality of a vectorized range decoder like this is highly dependent (really, completely lives and dies!) on the availability and performance of fast hardware division.
 This implementation specifically uses 24-bit integers, otherwise the results from `_mm_div_ps` (with a subsequent conversion back to int with truncation) wouldn't be accurate.
 After many experiments, this is the only way I could find to make this decoder competitive.